AndreDlm/docs/part-5/requalification.md

 ### Observed data sets

-Similar to a project, an observed data set is identified by its Id, which must be unique within a qualification plan.
+Similar to a project, an observed data set is identified by its Id which must be unique within a qualification plan.

-There are two kinds of observed data set:
+There are 2 kinds of observed data set:

 1. Observed data set which is included into one project used by the qualification plan.